open/close all folders

 - Victorious Loser: Not only did he NOT win Steel Ball Run, he was disqualified in the last 1000 meters.
-Yet, the sight of his father cheering him on with pride as he thundered past Broadway, not to the memories of his epic trek with Gyro was more than enough.
+Yet, the sight of his father cheering him on with pride as he thundered past Broadway, and the thoughts of the memories of his epic trek with Gyro was more than enough.
 Johnny may have lost the race, but he won something far more precious; a true friend and his father's love.

 - "Well Done, Son!"
 Guy

 Iulius Caesar "Gyro" Zeppeli (Stand: Scan / Ball Breaker)

 scan the horizon for things of interest.
 When he masters the spin, he gains Ball Breaker, which allows him to accelerate the energy of an object if he hits it with the spin, i.e accelerating a persons cells to the point where they rapidly age.Gyro hails from Naples and comes from a family line of executioners.
 After questioning the morality of the job when an innocent boy, Marco, is convicted of treason for failing to report his employers' conspiracy against the king, he sets out to enter the Steel Ball Run and land first place to curry the king's favor and earn amnesty for Marco, who is awaiting execution.

 - '80s Hair: He had a mullet when he was a kid.

 - Anyone Can Die: No character named Zeppeli has ever reached the end of their given part alive.

 - Badass Normal: He does not need a Stand to fight.

 - Barbarian Long Hair: Has a wild untamed mane, and being a physical fighter, has the right to claim it.